finehq/fine/README.md

 ## Build your own Agent
 For more information on how to use Fine and build your own agents, check out the [Fine documentation](https://docs.fine.dev/).

+## Why Fine is awesome
+Fine lets you build and deploy custom AI Agents that can carry out various coding tasks for you and automate a great deal of your development workflows.
+Agents can generate boilerplate code, update your database schema, generate typings, manage APIs, and much more.

+### Use cases

+Agents can help you with a variety of tasks, including:

+- **Automating repetitive tasks**: Certain tasks, like setting up a new project or adding common functionalities, follow the same pattern.
+Fine Agents can automate these, saving you time and effort.
+- **Ensuring code quality and consistency**: Fine Agents can generate code following best practices, ensuring high quality and consistency across your codebase.
+- **Running migrations**: Fine Agents can help you modernize your codebase to a new framework or library, or to a new version of an existing framework or library.

 ## Get in touch